 WIC is a program that provides many resources to families with children.
 You can receive food vouchers, health education, and peer counseling for moral support in parenting.

-To read about the program and find out if you qualify:
+You have many ways to learn about the program and find out if you qualify: